CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 The constants are defined as $$
 A =\frac{1}{2}\left(\frac{V_0}{R_0}-\left.\frac{d v}{d r}\right|_{R_0}\right)\quad ,\quad
 B =-\frac{1}{2}\left(\frac{V_0}{R_0}+\left.\frac{d v}{d r}\right|_{R_0}\right)
 $$where $V_0$ and $R_0$ are the rotational velocity and distance to the galactic center measured at the position of the Sun, and $v$ and $r$ are the velocities and distances of stars at other positions in the solar neighborhood.
-With these parameters one

 ![[Oort_constants_derivation_diagram.jpg]]